duvall3/useful_bash_stuff/bin/roll_dir/README.md

 `roll(<K>, <N>, [B])`

 Setup: Place `roll.py` in a directory where your *Python* installation can find it (try `echo $PYTHONPATH` at the shell prompt if you need some places to look).
-Then open *Python* and either import the "roll" module or just the "roll" function.
+Then start *Python* and either import the "roll" module or just the "roll" function.
 To make usage match the above, make your import line as follows:

 `from roll import roll as roll`